-Completed applications must be postmarked by the posted deadline date.
+Completed applications must be submitted by the posted deadline date.
 Incomplete applications will not be considered.

 Your tax-deductible gift will help to bring one of the most successful international reading and writing interventions to struggling readers across North America.
 It's also a great way to celebrate special people or occasions.